 There are several things you can do to encourage your customers to pay you on time so you don’t have to worry about past-due invoices piling up in the first place.

 First, make sure the invoices you issue are clear and easy to understand.
 They should include the amount owed, how to pay and the due date of payment.
-If you do not have an invoice template already, you can find a wide variety of stunning and effective options in this Adobe Spark Post.
+If you do not have an invoice template already, you can find a wide variety of stunning and effective options in this Adobe Express.

 To ensure that your clients pay you on time, it’s crucial to list a late fee right on the invoice when you first issue it.
 Follow through on charging that late fee when they are late.
 Most people do not want to spend more money than they have to, so knowing a fee will be charged may be enough all on its own to inspire on-time payment.